Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Abstract

-To address the issues, this paper presents the first in-browser inference system, \sysname, which enables just-in-time (JIT) auto-generation of optimized kernels for both CPUs and GPUs during inference.
-The system achieves this by using two novel web programming techniques that can significantly reduce kernel generation time, compared to other tensor compilers such as TVM, while maintaining or even improving performance.
-The first technique, \emph{Tensor-Web Compiling Co-Design}, lowers compiling costs by unifying tensor and web compiling and eliminating redundant and ineffective compiling passes.
-The second technique, \emph{Web-Specific Lite Kernel Optimization Space Design}, reduces kernel tuning costs by focusing on web programming requirements and efficient hardware resource utilization, limiting the optimization space to only dozens.
+To address this issue, this paper presents the pioneering in-browser inference system, \sysname, which enables just-in-time (JIT) auto-generation of optimized computing kernels for edge devices. \sysname is built upon two novel techniques that significantly reduce kernel search and compilation overhead while improving performance firmly: Tensor-Web Compiling Co-Design lowers compiling costs by around 100$\times$ through eliminating redundant and ineffective compiling passes; Web-Specific Lite Kernel Optimization Space reduces kernel tuning costs by focusing on Web programming requirements and efficient device resource utilization, pruning the optimization space from millions to only dozens.

-\sysname is evaluated for modern transformer models on a range of client devices, including the mainstream CPUs and GPUs from ARM, Intel, AMD and Nvidia.
-Results show that \sysname can achieve up to 8.2$\times$ faster within 30 seconds compared to the baselines across various models.
+\sysname \footnote{Code: \url{https://aka.ms/nnjit-web}} is evaluated for modern models, \eg BART, T5, and Llama 2, on a range of edge devices including laptops and smartphones using different browsers and hardware from ARM, Intel, AMD and Nvidia.
+The results show that \sysname can achieve up to 8.2$\times$ faster within 30 seconds compared to the existing baselines.